temporalio/documentation/docs-src/go/introduction-to-go-sdk.md

 ## How to contribute to the Temporal Go SDK? {#contribution}

-The Temporal Go SDK is MIT licensed, and open source contributions are very welcome.
+The Temporal Go SDK is MIT licensed, and contributions are welcome.
 Join us in the [Temporal #go-sdk Slack channel](https://t.mp/slack) or ask questions in the [Community Forum](https://community.temporal.io/)

 We'd love your help in improving the Temporal Go SDK.
 Please review our [contribution guidelines](https://github.com/temporalio/sdk-java/blob/master/CONTRIBUTING.md).